TomaszChylinski/my_amazon/README.md

     2. Once dependecies are install you are ready to start the application please run 'bamazonCustomer.js' in your terminal to initiate

 - Inital connection with our database using our application

   <img src="assets/images/bamazon_img2.PNG">

 - Using Inquierer the applications interacts with the user.
-Asking which product id they would be intrested in buying and how many units would they be willing to purchase
+Asking which product id they would be intrested in buying and how many units would they be willing to purchase.

   <img src="assets/images/bamazon_img3.PNG">

 - Once the above step is complete the application will fetch the current inventory for the selected product Id.